Creuna-Oslo/create-react-app/README.md

 ---

 ### Convert component to stateful
-`yarn to-stateful component-name` Will convert `source/components/component-name` to a stateful component.
+`yarn to-stateful component-name`

+This will convert `source/components/component-name` to a stateful component.

 ## VS Code tasks
 If you're using VS Code, you can run the above scripts from within the editor.
 Running tasks this way is nice because `rename`, `to-stateful` and `to-stateless` will not require any typing if you already have the file you want to convert/rename open in your editor.